Greta Thunberg docuseries amplifies her climate change fight | Education

 Greta Thunberg turned 18 in January, but she's already made peace with her future: While most college students will change their concentrations multiple times, the Swedish high school student says climate change activism will be her life's mission.

 “When people like that do these kinds of things and say these kinds of things, of course, it's very hilarious,” said Thunberg.
-“It's a sign that we are doing something good, that we are having an impact, so that we take it as a compliment.”
+“It's a sign that we are doing something good, that we are having an impact, so that we take it as a compliment,” she said.
 But Thunberg says she believes what's most intriguing about the new project is what the filmmakers weren't able to include.

 “I think maybe the most interesting thing about the documentary series is what didn't get into the series.
-I don't know how many fashion companies like H&aM, car companies like Volkswagen, oil companies like Shell and airlines and so on that we asked for interviews, but they all refused consistently.
+I don't know how many fashion companies like H&M, car companies like Volkswagen, oil companies like Shell and airlines and so on that we asked for interviews, but they all refused consistently.
 And that, I think is very interesting — it says a lot about them.”
-While U.S. PBS stations air the docuseries Thursday, Thunberg will be at her school in Sweden, which re-opened in-person classes to one day a week.
-She'll also use Earth Day to testify virtually to the U.S. Congress, along with scientists, about fossil fuel subsidies.
+While US PBS stations and BBC Earth in Canada air the docuseries on Thursday, Thunberg will be at her school in Sweden, which re-opened in-person classes to one day a week.
+She'll also use Earth Day to testify virtually to the US Congress, along with scientists, about fossil fuel subsidies.

 Thunberg says she understands that changing the world — or even getting her fellow global citizens to care about how's it's changing — will not happen overnight, but she wants everyone to be aware about how their daily actions can affect future generations.